EffectsSDK/livekit-client-sdk-flutter/README.md

 ## How to use

+There is some API differences between Web platform and mobile platforms.

-1. Add livekit dependency into your project, if If original **livekit** is already used, replace it with this fork.
+Add livekit dependency into your project, if If original **livekit** is already used, replace it with this fork.
 ```yaml
 dependencies:
   livekit_client: